patricegautier/unifiZabbix/README.md

 # Notes
 This is a fork of patricegautier/unifiZabbix.
-It changes only a few things.
+It enables a little bit more verbose debugging in the mca-dump-short.sh file.
+This becomes very useful when running zabbix in a docker container since UniFi only supports ssh-rsa and newer version of openssh make it difficult to get support the legacy less secure protocol.

+The zbx_export_templates.yaml also changes the uptime units to "uptime" which I have found omre reliable in display human readable uptime values.
+Everything else in the original repository stays the same.

 # unifiZabbix